 Dry brushing is an ancient Ayurvedic practice that helps to renew the skin and stimulate the immune & lymphatic system, while helping the body eliminate toxins.

 Use a specific natural dry bristle body brush- most health foods stores carry them or you can buy them online.
 They are easy to find; choose only Natural bristles on wood. (my favorite)

 - Step 2

-Using your Dry Brush, start at your feet and brush upward towards the heart.
-The chest area is where the lymph system drains so be sure to brush gently here and try to avoid other sensitive areas of the skin such as your face and neck.
+Using your Dry Brush, start gently at your feet and brush upward towards the heart; in a gentle sweeping motion.
+The chest area is where the lymph system drains so be sure to brush gently here and try to avoid other sensitive areas of the skin ( if you have a irritation)